Before I Go to Sleep (film): Critical reception

-The film was met with generally mixed reviews from critics.
+The film was met with generally mixed reviews from critics.Metacritic, which uses a weighted average, assigned the film a score of 41 out of 100, based on 31 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 It has been unfavorably compared with Memento, a film released 14 years earlier.
 "What the brilliant Memento once used as a way to explore a truly inventive way of storytelling is here just a gimmick.
 It's shallow, it's silly, it's pat.
 It's... forgettable," wrote the New Jersey Star-Ledger.
 "Christopher Nolan's 2000 brain-twister Memento starred Guy Pearce as a man with a similar malady.
 The earlier film rigorously stuck within the logical confines of its premise.
 Joffé's is filled with far too many contradictions and implausible situations," wrote The Philadelphia Inquirer.

 Kidman's performance has been positively received.
 Writing for Daily Star, critic Andy Lea said in a positive review that "Kidman puts in a chilling performance as the frail but determined Christine."
 David Edwards of Daily Mirror stated, "Leading lady Nicole Kidman hasn't been this good in ages" finishing with "Kidman is on top form as the nervy, spiky woman walking a psychological tightrope."